Cantonese: Australia

-Cantonese has been the dominant Chinese language of the Chinese Australian community since the first ethnic Chinese settlers arrived in the 1850s.
-It maintained this status until the mid-2000s, when a heavy increase in immigration from Mandarin-speakers largely from Mainland China led to Mandarin surpassing Cantonese as the dominant Chinese dialect spoken.
+Cantonese was the dominant Chinese language of the Chinese Australian community from the time the first ethnic Chinese settlers arrived in the 1850s until the mid-2000s, when a heavy increase in immigration from Mandarin-speakers largely from mainland China led to Mandarin surpassing Cantonese as the dominant Chinese dialect spoken.
 Cantonese is the third most-spoken language in Australia.
 In the 2011 census, the Australian Bureau of Statistics listed 336,410 and 263,673 speakers of Mandarin and Cantonese, respectively.
 By 2016, those numbers became 596,711 and 280,943.

 Cultural role

-Spoken Chinese has numerous regional and local varieties, many of which are mutually unintelligible.
-Most of these are rare outside their native areas, though they may be spoken outside of China.
-Many varieties also have Literary and colloquial readings of Chinese characters for newer standard reading sounds.
-Since a 1909 Qing dynasty decree, China has promoted Mandarin for use in education, the media, and official communications.
-The proclamation of Mandarin as the official national language, however, was not fully accepted by the Cantonese authorities in the early 20th century, who argued for the "regional uniqueness" of their own local language and commercial importance of the region.
-Unlike other non-Mandarin Chinese varieties, Cantonese persists in a few state television and radio broadcasts today.
+Spoken Chinese exhibits a multitude of regional and local varieties, many of which are mutually unintelligible.
+The majority of these varieties are not widely spoken outside of their native regions, although they may be encountered in other parts of the world.
+Additionally, numerous varieties possess both literary and colloquial readings of Chinese characters for newer standard reading sounds.
+Since a 1909 decree of the Qing dynasty, the government of China has promoted Mandarin for use in education, the media, and official communications.
+However, the proclamation of Mandarin as the official national language was not fully accepted by the Cantonese authorities in the early 20th century.
+Proponents of the regional uniqueness of their local language and the commercial importance of the region argued that Cantonese should be preserved.
+In contrast to other non-Mandarin Chinese varieties, Cantonese persists in a few state television and radio broadcasts today.

-Nevertheless, there have been recent attempts to minimize the use of Cantonese in China.
-The most notable has been the 2010 proposal that Guangzhou Television increase its broadcast in Mandarin at the expense of Cantonese programs.
-This however led to protests in Guangzhou, which eventually dissuaded authorities from going forward with the proposal.
-Additionally, there are reports of students being punished for speaking other Chinese languages at school, resulting in a reluctance of younger children to communicate in their native languages, including Cantonese.
+Nevertheless, there have been recent efforts to reduce the use of Cantonese in China.
+The most notable of these has been the 2010 proposal put forth by Guangzhou Television, which called for an increase in Mandarin broadcasts at the expense of Cantonese programmes.
+This, however, resulted in protests in Guangzhou, which ultimately dissuaded the authorities from pursuing the proposal.
+Furthermore, there are reports of students being punished for speaking other Chinese languages at school, which has led to a reluctance among younger children to communicate in their native languages, including Cantonese.
 Such actions have further provoked Cantonese speakers to cherish their linguistic identity in contrast to migrants who have generally arrived from poorer areas of China and largely speak Mandarin or other Chinese languages.